AndySchroder/bitcoin-wallet-wiki/Payment-Requests.md

 This means an app on the same device as the wallet requests a payment.
 It is done by throwing an Action.VIEW intent.
 It can contain either of
 * BIP21 bitcoin request URI in the data field (again see scan-to-pay).
 You'll get a success code and optionally a transaction hash returned in the result.
 Because of the transaction malleability issue, the transaction hash must be used with care.
 * BIP70 formatted payment request in the intent extra.
-You'll get a BIP70 formatted payment message returned in the result.
+You'll get a success code and optionally a BIP70 formatted payment message returned in the result.

 There is a sub-project "integration-android" that implements helper methods for in-app payments.
 The exact API is described in the [[InAppPayments]] document.